| | |

 Step 2.
 Cut pattern pieces from fabric

 Dress pieces: Fold the fabric so selvages line up, wrong sides together.
-Cut 4 main dress pieces (not on the fold!!), transferring the pattern markings.
+Cut 4 main dress pieces (not on the fold!!) and transfer the pattern markings.
 4 pockets, and 4 facings.
 (Since the fabric is folded, you will be cutting 2 at a time.)

 Fabric tie: Cut fabric strip 74 by 5 inches. (you’ll have to piece 2 strips together.)